Crash kills Rossville man in Tipton County

 Police also note that McCord is listed in stable condition, the 17-year-old was transported to a local hospital with minor injuries and Kramer was uninjured in the incident.

-The crash is still under investigation, but authorities do not believe drugs or alcohol played a factor in the incident.
+The crash is still under investigation, but authorities do not believe drugs nor alcohol played a factor in the incident.

 Commented